IsaacOldwood/join-the-siege/README.md

 (Assuming Windows)

 1. Copy development files from shared location into `local-files` dir
+1. Create `.env` file for environment variables.
+These values can be fetched from the `dev` environment
 1. Install project as editable install (include dev dependencies)

     ```shell